davidwjang/davidwjang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Research Economist at the Bureau of Economic Analysis.
+I am a research economist at the Bureau of Economic Analysis.

 My research interests include macroeconomics and labor economics.